 How to make Empire Biscuits – Step by step method

-This Empire Biscuit recipe is actually pretty easy to make!
+This Empire Biscuits recipe is actually pretty easy to make!
 It just requires a few different stages to get to the finished product.

 The biscuit used is usually shortbread, but with the addition of an egg.
 We used the same recipe and method as our Petticoat Tails Shortbread but cut the dough, using a cookie cutter, into individual pieces to cook.